maheshmohanmr/maheshmohanmr.github.io/_pages/publications.md

              1. Amara Datta (Mathematics and Computing, IIT-KGP): Works on Mathematical Foundations of Complex-valued AI (for Image Restoration Problems).
               </p>
               <p>
-              <strong>Vacancies</strong>: Ambitious and keen students who are strongly interested in our research area are welcome to join our SPAI group for long-term projects.
+              <strong>Vacancies</strong>: Ambitious and keen students who love mathematics are welcome to join our SPAI group for long-term projects.
               </p>
             </td>
           </tr>